 Have you noticed that the American media (national, state, and local) no longer remembers, to remember the assassination of the 35th President of The United States, John F. Kennedy?

 President Kennedy was killed, (allegedly) by a lone gunman, Lee Harvey Oswald shortly after 12:00 noon on November 22, 1963, as he rode in a motorcade through Dealey Plaza in downtown Dallas, Texas.

 Have you noticed, the American media provides little to no coverage about this whatsoever?

 For the first 50 years, it led every newscast and was top-of-the-fold of every newspaper in America.

-I have been awake since 2:00 a.m., I haven’t heard a single mention of President Kennedy’s assassination (anywhere) on the actual day he died.
+It’s so hard to believe that is hardly a mention of President Kennedy’s assassination (anywhere), even today on the actual day he died.